 Support for the Cuban People

-NOW is the time to enjoy Cuba, as one does not know the future of Cuba’s tourism scene or how ever-changing policies by the Trump administration may impact tourists from the US and elsewhere.
+NOW is the time to enjoy Cuba, as one does not know the future of Cuba’s tourism scene or how the ever-changing policies by the Trump administration may impact tourists from the US and elsewhere.

 At Iconic Journeys Worldwide, we have designed our programs as Support for the Cuban people.